My goal in life was to move beyond the experience of fibromyalgia.

 My wish for you

 When I talk with women who have fibromyalgia, I can fully relate to their pain and their experience of fibromyalgia.
 I have no doubt of the real pain, physical, emotional or mental that they experience.
 I was there.
-While I didn’t experience exactly where you are what you experience, I know what it is like to be in massive pain and suffering on all levels.
+While I didn’t experience exactly where you are and what you experience, I know what it is like to be in massive pain and suffering on all levels.

-My with for you is that you find your unique path to the experience of Beyond Fibromyalgia.
+My wish for you is that you find your unique path to the experience of Beyond Fibromyalgia.
 My commitment to you is to share my experience and what I have learned in my long and agonizing journey with fibromyalgia.
 I often think that if I knew then what I know today, I could have saved many years of pain and suffering.

 I will continue to offer free information and reasonably priced offerings to assist you on your journey to wellness.
-Check out my Free Fibromyalgia Support Group.
-A private group away from the prying eyes of social media.
-Join the conversation with other men and women exploring natural solutions to the experience of fibromyalgia.

 Feel free to ask for assistance.
 You can reach out through my contact form.